No script

 All Tourist Attractions

 There are many options for day trips when traveling to Bucharest, Romania.
 But maybe the most unique of them all is a trip to the muddy volcanoes in Buzău County.
-They are real volcanoes in the sense that they work, but just like lava flows from one type of volcanoes, these ones spit (as you probably guessed) - mud!
+More than just spectacular geological phenomenon, they are real volcanoes in the sense that they work, but just like lava flows from one type of volcano, these spit (as you probably guessed) - mud!

 The Muddy Volcanoes are a natural reserve in Buzau County, a rare geological wonder hidden behind Buzau mountains part of the Eastern Carpathian Mountains in our country.
-The area of muddy volcanoes is spread across 30 hectares of land in the Berca and Scortoasa communes.
-They are accessible from the national road DN 10 (connecting Buzau County to Brasov), or from Satuc village.
+The muddy volcanoes are spread across 30 hectares of land in the Berca and Scortoasa communes.
+They are accessible from the national road DN 10 (connecting Buzau County to Brasov) or Satuc village.

 Attested since 1867, they were declared a natural monument in 1924 and became a UNESCO geopark in 2022.